 If you haven’t previously changed it the word underneath will say “Bing”.

-Under the Bing title there should be a button which says “Change Search Engine”.
+Under the Bing title, there should be a button that says “Change Search Engine”.
 Click on this button and it should bring up the most current list of available search providers.

 Any search engines you have recently visited which use the OpenSearch standard should appear here.
 If it doesn’t simply visit the page again until it is “discovered by Microsoft Edge.

 If you have tried to visit another search engine homepage, and it doesn’t appear here, maybe it doesn’t support OpenSearch yet.

 Highlight the “Google Search (discovered)” and then click on the “Set as default” button.

 After you have completed the above steps, your default search engine will now be Google.
 If at any time you want to change it back to Bing (WHY?), simply follow the above steps again but select Bing instead.

 If you want to install any other search engine, you should first visit their homepage so the search engine populates the list of available options and select it using the above steps.